 - High search volume — people are frequently searching for such phrases

 - Level of competition — such phrases should have low competition.

 - Relevance — it should describe your website.

 You will find a number of keyword research tools online.
-A good example is the Google Keyword Planner or Google AdWords.
+A good example is the Google Keyword Planner, Google Search Console, or Google AdWords.

 An important reminder: Don’t write specifically for search engines.
 You should aim to convert visitors to customers.
-Therefore, quality content should be your first priority using the sound SEO Techniques.
+Therefore, quality content should be your first priority using SEO Techniques.